Frequently Asked Questions

 process after sending if you only have two), run theindex.js

-script to send the SMS.node index.js
+script to send the SMS.index.js

 terminal):Attempting to send SMS...